How to fix the error DNS PROBE FINISHED NO INTERNET? - Qiling

 FAQs

-The article answers most of the questions related to the DNS Probe Finished on the Internet, but let us look at the most frequently asked questions about the topic.
+The article provides answers to most questions related to DNS Probe Finished on the Internet.
+However, let's summarize the most frequently asked questions about this topic.

 1. Can you Ping Google?

-Yes, we can ping Google from our computers.
-Use the command prompt to do it.
-Open the command prompt and type "Ping google.com."
-Press enter to see the IPs of the website.
+We can ping Google from our computers using the command prompt.
+To do this, open the command prompt and type "Ping google.com." followed by pressing enter.
+This will display the IP addresses of the website.

 2. Does it happen with all devices on the network?

-Well, the cases are different for due to multiple reasons.
-If this error occurs on all the devices connected to a single network, it could be a problem due to the router/modem, Wi-Fi, or ethernet cable.
-Reset your router, restart your Wi-Fi and reconnect your Ethernet cable to rectify the issue.
+If the error occurs on all devices connected to a single network, it could be due to a problem with the router, Wi-Fi, or Ethernet cable, and resetting the router, restarting the Wi-Fi, and reconnecting the Ethernet cable may resolve the issue.

 Related Articles